What Is a Manufacturer Buyback?

 Car manufacturers offer buybacks for strategic, legal reasons, and positive customer relations.
 Lemon law buyback generally requires automakers to repurchase defective vehicles.
 This protects customers and helps ensure compliance with consumer protection laws.

-Also, recalls and safety issues that cannot be reliable even after fix attempts could prompt a manufacturer to buy back cars.
+Recalls and safety issues that repairs never fully resolve can also prompt a manufacturer to buy back cars.
 This prevents future lawsuits.
 It could also be used for customer satisfaction and protection of the brand’s reputation, or regulatory settlements as mandated by the government, for example, Volkswagen’s Dieselgate.

 In 2015, the Environmental Protection Agency (EPA) discovered that Volkswagen used defeat devices in about 11 million diesel vehicles worldwide.
 This forced a large-scale lemon law buyback, and by the end of the issue, they had suffered a financial loss of over $30 billion as well as huge reputational damage.